SpontanCombust/tw3-settings-framework/README.md

 1. Go to the [releases page](https://github.com/SpontanCombust/tw3-settings-framework/releases)
 2. Download `TW3_MSF_Hooks_vX.XX.zip` appropriate for you game version and copy to the `Mods` directory

-:information_source: *With the addition of code annotations introoduced in hotfix patch 4.04a_REDkit on 06.06.2024 all future game versions can use `v4.04a_REDkit+` hooks*
+:information_source: *With the addition of code annotations introduced in hotfix patch 4.04a_REDkit on 06.06.2024 all future game versions can use `v4.04a_REDkit+` hooks*

 3. Download `TW3_MSF_modSettingsFramework.zip` and copy to the `Mods` directory
 4. Use Script Merger to solve any conflicts